 Immediately following 2 Timothy 2:2, Paul informs Timothy to consider learning from a soldier, athlete, and farmer (v.3-7).
 Wolf (2015) calls this “God’s Triple A” – God’s Army, God’s Athlete, and God’s Agri-business – in which we are to learn kingdom principles from.

-The unique phrasing Wolfses, which will be the focus, is “agri-business.”
+The unique phrasing Wolf uses, which will be the focus, is “agri-business.”
 The common bible translation in verse 6 is farmer or husbandman.
 The Greek word used is γεωργος (georgos) (“Strong’s Lexicon,” 2006).
 The orgin of γεωργος comes from two words γη (ge) meaning earth or land and εργον (ergon) meaning business or what one undertakes to do.
 Its literal meaning is one who works the ground – or in other words a businessman.

-Paul, arguably the most successful movement leader in history, advises future movement leaders to (1) take what he has taught and teach it to others (v.
+The Apostle Paul advises future movement leaders to (1) take what he has taught and teach it to others (v.
 2) and (2) look towards good soldiers, competitive athletes, and hardworking businessmen to learn from (v.
 3-7).

 If Paul was to write this today, I believe he would have said entrepreneur in place of the agri-businessman.
-Therefore, looking at principles of an entrepreneurial leader to train movement leaders is something 2000 years ago.
+Therefore, looking at principles of an entrepreneurial leader to train movement leaders is something proposed 2000 years ago.